 Cheap Summer Camps

-The Y (YMCA).This worldwide organization is an excellent source of cheap summer camp options that range from weeklong sleep-away camps to day camps offering everything from camping skills to cultural enrichment and sports training.
-With more than 2600 locations in the United States, there's likely a Y in your neighborhood.
+YMCA Camps.This worldwide organization is definitely worth checking out.
+Its weeklong sleep-away camps and day camps boast wide-ranging offerings, from camping skills to cultural enrichment to sports training.
+With more than 2,600 locations in the U.S., there's likely a "Y" in your area.

-Boys and Girls Clubs of America.This national organization's goal is to foster youth growth and development, and it reaches out to all kids, including those who can't afford other community programs.
-All clubs offer youth-oriented programs for enrichment and include a game room, sports' area, and a teen-only center; many clubs also offer arts and crafts, a learning/tech center, and classes such as dance, drama or martial arts.
-There are thousands of clubs in the U.S., and many offer summer camp options, so find a Boys and Girls Club near you.
+Boys & Girls Clubs of America Camps.This national organization's goal is to foster youth growth and development, and it reaches out to all kids, including those who can't afford other community programs.
+All clubs offer enrichment programs with facilities such as a game room, sports area, and teen center.
+Many also offer arts and crafts, a learning/tech center, and classes such as dance, drama, and martial arts.
+There are thousands of clubs in the U.S., and many operate summer camp programs.

-City- or park-run programs.Summer camps offered by your city or local park can be low-cost and offer the convenience of being nearby.
-Check with your city or municipal office, or your local department of parks and recreation to find out just what type of youth programs they offer.
-Many city-sponsored cheap summer camps are run in conjunction with the public school system.
+City- or Park-Run Programs.Summer camps organized by cities and local park districts are generally low-cost and convenient.
+Check with the city or municipal office or the parks and recreation department to find out what type of youth programs are available.
+Many city-sponsored summer camps run in conjunction with the public school system.

-Local high school, community college or university.Many community colleges and some high schools and universities offer cheap summer camps for youths in grades one through twelve.
-Classes may include anything from archery, softball and tennis to art, drama and writing.
-Contact your local schools to see what type of low-cost programs they offer.
+High School, Community College, or University Camps.Many community colleges and some high schools and universities run cheap summer camps for youths in grades 1 through 12.
+Classes may include anything from archery, softball, and tennis to art, drama, and writing.
+Contact local schools to see what's on offer.

-Local non-profit organization.Some non-profit, children- or family-oriented organizations offer cheap summer camp options for children.
-The Children's Aid Society, for instance, runs numerous summer camps in the New York City area for children of all ages (check the organization's website to find a camp near you).
-Contact similar organizations in your area to find out if they're offering camps this summer.
+Nonprofit Organizations.Some nonprofit, children- and family-oriented organizations offer low-cost summer programming.
+The Children's Aid Society, for instance, runs numerous summer camps in the New York City area for children of all ages.
+Contact similar organizations in your community to learn about their summer plans.